reergymerej/node-cert/projects/url-shortener/README.md

 Data Access Layer - knows how to build and run queries, data models insert into x, return id select from blah, return model

+  We don't have to store the converted id in the db.
+Just store the int and the BLL can do the translations for us.